-A: is the name of fragment A. A file with the Cartesian coordinates fragA.xyz must be present also.
-B: is the name of fragment B. A file with the Cartesian coordinates fragB.xyz must be present also. rotate: refers to the method employed to optimize the complexes.
+A=: is the name of fragment A. A file with the Cartesian coordinates fragA.xyz must also be present.

+B=: is the name of fragment B. A file with the Cartesian coordinates fragB.xyz must also be present.

+rotate: refers to the method employed to optimize the complexes.
 The calculation is carried out by taking 100 relative structures of both fragments, obtained via random rotations.
-Thus, the next two fields 2 com indicate the pivot positions of the rotations: atom 2 of fragment A and the center of mass (com) of fragment B. The last two numbers 2.0 and 1.0 are distances in Å that indicate the distance between both pivots and the minimum intermolecular distance between any two atoms of both fragments, respectively.
+Thus, the next two fields 2 com indicate the pivot positions of the rotations: atom 2 of fragment A and the center of mass (com) of fragment B. The last two numbers 2.0 and 1.0 are values in Å that indicate the distance between both pivots and the minimum intermolecular distance between any two atoms of both fragments, respectively.
 With this sampling, you do not need BBFS and kinetics sections.
 However, you still need to provide the parameters for the screening (vide supra).

 To run the calculations: